gvwilson/sdxpy/src/pack/index.md

 1. The manifest that tells us what's compatible with what.

-2. The names of the packages we've haven't considered yet.
+2. The names of the packages we haven't considered yet.

 3. An accumulator to hold all the valid combinations we've found so far.